csharpfritz/csharp_with_csharpfritz/sessions/0110-UnitTests/README.md

 ## The .NET SDK

 The .NET SDK is the term we use to refer to the tools that you use to compile and build your applications.
+You can get a copy of the tools you need from [https://get.dot.net](https://get.dot.net)  There are separate instructions available for use on Windows, Mac, or Linux.
+Once installed, you will be able